-- Display the AP Internet, IP, and system settings

-- Display the WiFi radio settings

-- Display unknown and known neighbor access points

-- Display client distribution, connected clients, and client trends

-- Display traffic volume, fan information, statistics, and channel utilization

-- Display or download tracked URLs

-- Display, save, download, or clear the logs

-- Display a WiFi bridge connection

-- Display alarms and notifications

-() NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
+- Display the AP Internet, IP, and system settings - Display the WiFi radio settings - Display unknown and known neighbor access points - Display statistics for MAC and IP-based traffic policies - Display client distribution, connected clients, and client trends - Display traffic volume, fan information, statistics, and channel utilization - Display or download tracked URLs - Display, save, download, or clear the logs - Display a WiFi bridge connection - Display alarms and notifications - NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
 That is, when we refer to a WiFi network we mean an individual SSID or VAP.